-Some local antique shows will coordinate appraisers to work on a panel for a day providing quick valuations for a small fee.
+Some local antique shows will coordinate appraisers to work on a panel for a day, providing quick valuations for a small fee.
 You can watch local advertisements or subscribe to mailing lists for your favorite shows to keep an eye out for these events.
-If your needs are a bit more immediate, and you can't wait for one of these types of events to pop up in your area, you have other options.

 Use an Online Appraisal Service

-Many antiques experts have become quite adept at evaluating antiques using detailed photographs submitted through online appraisal services.
+Many antique experts have become quite adept at evaluating items using detailed photographs submitted through online appraisal services.
 While these types of appraisals may not be acceptable for insurance purposes, they will give you a short written report on what you have and what the object is worth.
 Value This Now is one service to consider for a reasonably priced appraisal like this.

 There are also a number of online services offering free appraisals.
 Because these websites are inundated with questions, the turnaround may not be quick and you probably won't get much information about what you're submitting.
 Nevertheless, you can try a site like AppraisalDay.com.
-Many high end auction houses offer free appraisals for ultra valuable items they're considering accepting on consignment as well.
+Many high-end auction houses offer free appraisals for ultra-valuable items they're considering accepting on consignment.

 Hire a Professional Appraiser

 Remember though, an appraiser should never make an offer to buy an item they value through a written appraisal.
 To do so is considered unethical.
 If an antique dealer gives you an off-the-cuff verbal estimation of value, they may follow up with an offer, and there's nothing wrong with that.
-This is a situation when doing some research on your own regarding value before approaching a dealer with your item will be helpful to make sure you're getting as much as you can for the item.
+In this situation, doing some research on your own about value before approaching a dealer with your item will be helpful to make sure you're getting as much as you can.